-In other parish and neighborhood news, Hope House, our day shelter on Austin Street, is going well and smoothly under the new management of Donna Earnest, with help from some of our friends who come in for services.
-A steady stream of neighbors come on weekdays to use the showers, telephone, mail services and laundry; a calm, quiet and upbeat atmosphere as Donna talks with and prays with our friends.
-We will be providing more services to increase hope in the lives of our neighbors.
-Stay tuned!
+In other parish and neighborhood news, Hope House, our day shelter on Austin Street, is going well and smoothly under the management of Donna Earnest and Bradley Wheat, with help from some of our friends who come in for services.
+A steady stream of neighbors come on weekdays to use the showers, telephone, mail services and laundry; GED and recovery classes have been added!
+Late summer and fall have seen an average of 80 people coming each day.

-This fall two more beds were added in the Seeds to Success Garden on our lot behind the church building is looking at its third planting!
-Four new beds were built this spring and planted with vegetables for our neighbors.
-The fall Occupational Therapy class at LSU Medical School will offer their ideas and energy, along with our continuing partners: Project-ING, the LSU Agricultural Center and Shreveport Green.
-Classes on healthy eating and cooking are being offered to our neighbors by the Ag.
-Center, and plans are being laid for new possibilities as the garden in expanded.
+This fall two more beds were added in the Seeds to Success Garden on our lot behind the church building!
+The Occupational Therapy classes at LSU Medical School continue to be involved with our neighbors in the garden, along with our continuing partners: Project-ING, the LSU Agricultural Center and Shreveport Green.
+Classes on healthy eating and cooking are being offered by the Ag.
+Center, and we continue to look for new ways the ministry can bring fresh food to our neighbors.
 All for the glory of God and the health of our neighbors!

 Every Wednesday: Holy Eucharist in the Chapel, using Enriching Our Worship liturgy, 12:15 pm

 5:00 pm in the Chapel: Holy Eucharist, Rite I

-Around 9:20 am Communion in the Garden (or in the church if the weather is bad.)
+Around 9:20 am Communion in the Garden (or in the Chapel if the weather is bad.); Bible study following.
 Informal; all are welcome!

 11:00 am in the Church: Holy Eucharist, Rite II with hymns and sermon